2ndSightLab/aws-scripts/README.md

 __Summary__

 This repository contains bash scripts to do whatever is required on AWS.
+For the humans: These are instructions for Amazon Q below.
+For information on how this code is written and any caveats follow my blog (email or on Medium) at https://medium.com/cloud-security.

 __Global Context__